 In the aftermath of infidelity, what does a hurt partner need most?

-There is No Healing without Hearing
+There is No Healing without Hearing in Affair Recovery

 - She can’t cry because the kids don’t know anything.